jon-grey/opt-files/README.md

 # Why I did it?

 Each time I was doing something repetable, I thought to maybe automate it.
-Th3en one day this baby was born, where each time I do something repetable, I'm also putting it as script in `.profile.d` or `.root_profile.d.`.

 And then?

+Then one day this baby was born!
+Awesome...

+Each time I do something repetable, I'm also putting it as script in dirs such as `.bashrc.d`, `.profile.d`, `.root_bashrc.d`, or `.root_profile.d.`.

-Next time I login, some script `/opt/.*/dd_something.sh` will source some stuff for me.
+So that next time I open my terminal, some script `/opt/{.bashrc.d,.profile.d}/dd_something.sh` will source some stuff for me.

-Next time I login as root, some script `/opt/.root*/dd_something_elsevhere.sh` will also install some stuff for me.
+Next time I login as root, some script `/opt/{.root_bashrc.d,.root_profile.d}/dd_something_elsevhere.sh` will also install some stuff for me.

 # How to set it up